DIY (professional wrestling): History

-WWE
+Original WWE runs

 Formation and success (2015–2017)

 On September 2, 2015, Johnny Gargano and Tommaso Ciampa were announced as part of the Dusty Rhodes Tag Team Classic tournament.
 On September 9, they successfully advanced in the first round of the tournament, defeating the also newly formed duo of Tyler Breeze and Bull Dempsey.
 On the September 16 episode of NXT, Ciampa and Gargano lost to Baron Corbin and Rhyno, thus eliminating them from the tournament.
 On the October 28 edition of NXT, Gargano and Ciampa were defeated by American Alpha (Jason Jordan and Chad Gable).

-On April 2, it was confirmed that Ciampa had signed with WWE earlier in the week.
-Ciampa's NXT contract was a so-called "Tier 2" contract, which allowed him to continue working independent dates alongside his now regular NXT bookings.
+On April 2, 2016, it was confirmed that Gargano and Ciampa had signed with WWE earlier in the week.
+Their NXT contracts were so-called "Tier 2" contracts, which allowed them to continue working independent dates alongside their now regular NXT bookings.
 On the April 13 episode of NXT, Ciampa and Gargano defeated The Vaudevillains.
-On the May 25 edition of NXT, Ciampa and Gargano defeated TM-61.
+On the May 25 edition of NXT, Ciampa and Gargano defeated TM-61 (Nick Miller and Shane Thorne).
 On June 1, Gargano and Ciampa defeated The Revival (Dash Wilder and Scott Dawson) after calling them out earlier that night.
 After the match, Dawson and Wilder attacked them and attempted to injure Ciampa's knee, but they were saved by American Alpha.
 On July 21, it was reported that Gargano was signing a new full-time NXT deal, which would prevent him from taking further independent bookings.
+Two days later, it was announced that Ciampa was also entering a new exclusive NXT contract, with his final independent booking set for September.